apollographql/apollo-client/docs/source/essentials/local-state.md

 description: Learn how to store your local data in Apollo Client
 ---

 We've learned how to manage remote data from our GraphQL server with Apollo Client, but what should we do with our local data?
 We want to be able to access boolean flags and device API results from multiple components in our app, but don't want to maintain a separate Redux or MobX store.
-Ideally, we would like the Apollo cache to be the single source of truth for all data in our application.
+Ideally, we would like the Apollo cache to be the single source of truth for all data in our client application.

 That's where `apollo-link-state`, our solution for managing local data in Apollo Client, comes in. `apollo-link-state` allows you to store your local data inside the Apollo cache alongside your remote data.
 To access your local data, just query it with GraphQL.
 You can even request local and server data within the same query!